grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 ### Hyper-V Host

-To simulate a server that is outside of Azure, I'm going to leverage nested virtualisation within a virtual machine in Azure.
-This virtual machine will have the Hyper-V role enabled.
+To simulate a server that is outside of Azure, I'm going to leverage nested virtualisation within an Azure virtual machine by enabling the Hyper-V role.
 If you would like to know how I did this, you can review my previous post [Nested Virtualization on Azure]({% post_url 2022-04-27-hyperv-vm-deployment%}).

 ![](/docs/assets/images/2022-04-29-arc-servers/arc-hyperv-guest.jpg)